 This is another tricky one.
-It’s very easy to edit pictures for feedback or letting friends write on Review of feedback pages.
+It’s effortless to edit pictures for feedback or letting friends write on Review of feedback pages.
 I know some restaurants and online shops that have 5/5 positive feedback but what my friends and I experienced from them is really bad.
-You cannot just rely on what you see on Feedback pages.
-When browsing an online shop’s Instagram and look out for feedback, make sure to also check if the person who wrote or posted the feedback exists.
+You cannot just rely on what you see on the Feedback pages.
+When browsing an online shop’s Instagram and look out for feedback, make sure also to check if the person who wrote or posted the feedback exists.

 Discerning whether an online shop is legit or not is no easy task.
 In fact, most of my family and friends consult with me before buying stuff online.
 To risk your hard-earned money less, the perfect solution, in case your online shopping intuition is still a long way to go, is to ask someone reliable about it–be it a friend or an expert in online shopping.
 Feel free to ask me about an online shop’s legitimacy.
 Comment below! 🙂